You will study six core units and complete a dissertation.

 You will be introduced to global media finance.
 You will explore the role of financial planning and the value chain in the life-cycle of film and television projects.
 The unit explores the wider context of financial planning in the development, financing, marketing and distribution of film and television.
 This unit will analyze media funding and tax incentives in the UK and elsewhere.
 You will learn about the global media marketplace and how to create a business and finance plan.
 The unit is assessed by an Oral Presentation (20%) and a written Film Finance Plan (50%).

 Marketing and Media Law

 This unit explores aspects of media marketing and promotion in film and television distribution and exhibition.
 An exploration of social media and new trends in the global marketing of films and media projects will be undertaken.
 You will also be introduced to the fundamental principles of media law, including contract and intellectual property law, as well as issues of content and regulation.
 The unit is assessed by a 2,000 word essay on law and a 2,000 word essay on marketing and distribution.

-You will undertake a 10,000 word assessed dissertation or media project on a chosen topic to be agreed with the supervisor; this is intended to provide an opportunity for you to investigate your chosen area in real depth.
+The written Dissertation is intended to provide an opportunity for you to investigate your chosen area in depth.
 The dissertation will have a clearly defined aim of study and arrive at a carefully argued set of conclusions derived from original research.
-It is expected to reflect wide research, investigating print, internet and first hand interview sources.
+It is expected toreflect wide research, investigating print, internet and first hand interview sources.

 On completion of the course graduates will have: